Most people never go into the woods in winter. But we wanted to engage our Somme neighbors with something

 for most of the year.
 Being reminded of them in a season of good will (while

-Then we'd hike through the woods in procession, following the stirring notes of the bagpipes - as seen in this video from 2017:
+To start this event we hike through the woods in procession, following the stirring notes of the bagpipes - as seen in this video from 2017:

 Once the blaze is dying down, the home baked refreshments and